gdmbenedict/gdmbenedict/README.md

 Right now I'm working on a combat re-work for the game to provide some more fluid and responsive combat than my first prototype build of the project.

+If you want to see updates on the project you can do so by view [this playlist](www.youtube.com/watch?v=xdYTklGnodY&list=PLYCHzlj4rAu38qnKfRdh80x80c-6fof64&index=1&t=0s).

 ## 📂 Things I've done...
 I've done a few things in the field of programming. here are some highlights.